JamesCrist/DriveSafe/README.md

 A demo of the current master build can be seen here: http://drivesafe.meteor.com

-To show docs, go to source folder, run meteor-jsdoc build then run meteor-jsdoc start
+To update the documentation, run ./update_document.py To show the documentation, go to docs folder, and run metoer meteor --port 3333 Then it will show up in the http://localhost:3333/